briandconnelly/nicheconstruct/paper/02_introduction.md

 Cooperative behaviors are common across all branches of the tree of life.
 Insects divide labor within their colonies, plants and soil bacteria exchange essential nutrients, birds care for others' young, and the trillions of cells in the human body coordinate to provide vital functions.
 Each instance of cooperation presents an evolutionary challenge: How can individuals that sacrifice their own well-being to help others avoid subversion by those that do not?
-Over time, we would expect these *defectors* to rise in abundance at the expense of others, eventually driving cooperators---and perhaps the entire population---to extinction.
+Over time, we would expect these *defectors* to rise in abundance at the expense of others, eventually driving cooperators---and perhaps the entire population---to extinction (note that some refer to these costly social bahaviors as "altruism" [@west2007socialB; @kerr2004what]).

 Several factors can prevent this *tragedy of the commons* [@hamilton1964geneticalboth; @nowak2006five; @west2007evolutionary].
 One such factor involves non-random social interaction, in which cooperators benefit more from the cooperative act than defectors.